Ambulance Victoria Board

 Board Member

-Mr Dipak Sanghvi is a pharmacist and pharmacy owner in Victoria and is currently Chair of Member Benefits Australia Pty Ltd, Chair of Musculoskeletal Australia and Chair of Monash Health Board.
+Mr Dipak Sanghvi is a pharmacist and pharmacy owner in Victoria and is currently Board Chair of Member Benefits Australia Pty Ltd, Musculoskeletal Australia and Monash Health.

 Board Member